-Log
+Log and Data

-The Log key is a Run/Stop log.
-It indicates how many times the measurement was started and stopped., and at what time.
+The Log key function in SETUP is a Run/Stop log.
+It indicates how many times the measurement was started and stopped, and at what time.

 Once the measurement is in progress, information can be examined as follows: